 I finally "developed", "came down with", whatever you want to call it, Diabetes about twelve years after I had my transplant.
 And, when it hit me, I had no clue what was going on.

-For me, it was a combination of; undeserved weight loss, a constant thirst, a lack of hunger, and a "fuzzy brain"; these were my initial signs that something new was wrong with me.
+For me, the subtle symptoms were a combination of; undeserved weight loss, a constant thirst, a lack of hunger, and a "fuzzy brain"; these were my initial signs that something new was wrong with me.

-It was as if my thoughts were slowed down, and that my mind was not as clear and decisive as it normally was.
+It was as if my brain had slowed down, and that my mind was not as clear and decisive as it normally was.

 I would hesitate and have to think and rethink about what I wanted to say, because it seemed that I just couldn't pull it all together into a coherent thought/idea/statement.